 From 1994, when I launched Late Show News, until I gave notice at the Kansas City Star in 2012, television was my muse.
 If you followed my musings during that time then you probably have been on TV Barn before.
 (Here’s how this page looked in 1999.)

-In 2012 I walked away from the television beat.
-No, I did not muse myself to death, but after my successful battle with leukemia I was eager to try new things.
-I joined Diane in the history business.
-We wrote articles and books, published titles through our Quindaro imprint (including four YA books funded by Kickstarter), and gave a lot of talks, including one that aired on C-SPAN.
-I also did solo work.
-And as you can see, I took up running.
+I stepped away because, after a successful battle with leukemia, I was eager to try new things.
+Joining forces with Diane, we wrote articles and books, published titles through our Quindaro imprint (including four YA books funded by Kickstarter), and gave a lot of talks, including one that aired on C-SPAN.
+I also did solo work, and as you can see in the picture above, I took up running.

-Get this guide when you subscribe to Aaron Barnhart Speaking of Everything (every other Friday)
+Get this ebook when you subscribe to Aaron’s newsletter, Speaking of Everything (every other Friday)

 Tim Goodman, who has thought and written about the implications of Peak TV as much as anyone, recently argued that viewers need TV critics who will act as curators.
-These critics would devote their efforts to combing through Peak TV’s catalog in search of overlooked gems and serving as tour guides to “the missed, the lost, and the essential.”
+More than ever, it seems, viewers were in need of knowledgeable guides who point them to “the missed, the lost, and the essential.”

 That sounded like a plan to me, so I told Jed I was in.